Adult Children

 Read moreChildren and young people with a brain injury may have difficulty with the social skills that most of us take for granted.

-Read moreGrowing up involves taking risks - this is normal as young people 'test the waters' and move towards independence and adulthood.
+Read moreGrowing up involves taking risks.
+This is normal as young people ‘test the waters’ and move towards independence and adulthood.

 Read moreRaising a child brings challenges to all parents, and for parents of a child with a brain injury, those challenges can be magnified.